gitan12/Predicting_Insurance_Premium/README.md

 import warnings
 warnings.filterwarnings('ignore')
 ```

-To begin, we import the libraries that are essential to our data processing, model training, and assessment stages.This encompasses essential tools like **Pandas** for data manipulation and **Matplotlib** for visualization.
+First, we need to import the necessary libraries that are essential to our data processing, model training, and assessment stages.This encompasses essential tools like **Pandas** for data manipulation and **Matplotlib** for visualization.
 From scikit-learn, a powerful Python ML library, we import specific functions and classes.
 These include **train_test_split** for dataset splitting, **LinearRegression** for model construction, and evaluation metrics such as **mean squared error, mean absolute error, and R-squared**.
 Importing the **warnings** module and suppressing warnings ensures a streamlined output, emphasizing the core aspects of our analysis without distractions.

 ### B. Loading the Dataset
 Next, we load the dataset from a CSV file.